 Walton, whose fund of advice to the novice carp fisher is as ample as some of it is fanciful, offers other tips.
 "My first direction is, that if you will fish for a carp, you must put on a very large measure of patience," he writes.
 Carp fishing is not for the nervous.
 And, besides being a picky eater and naturally suspicious, the carp, like many fishes, has a keen sense of hearing.
 (It is said that a carp can be called to a certain spot to be fed by ringing a bell or beating a drum, like a dog answering his owner's whistle.)
 The "compleat angler," as defined by Walton at any rate, will "forbear swearing, lest [he] be heard, and catch no fish."
 It's good advice that carp fishermen should follow but rarely do.

 Carp eat most heartily in the spring, when they come off their long winter fast, and it is in that season that one is most easily caught.
 When the weather turns cold the carp stops feeding; its metabolism slows, it grows sluggish, it sinks to the mud bottom to sit out winter.

-In the spring, if it survived, the carp spawns.
+In the spring, if it survived, a carp spawns.
 Says the alert Walton: "When the sun hath warmed both the earth and water"—something that happens in central Illinois in April or May—"three or four male carps will follow a female and . . . she putting on a seeming coyness, they force her through weeds and flags"—cattails—"where she lets fall her eggs or spawn, which sticks fast to the weeds; and then they let fall their melt upon it, and so it becomes in a short time"—four to eight days—"to be a living fish."
 If the carp fry survive the predations of dragonfly nymphs, bluegills, and bass, he will repeat the cycle three years later when he reaches sexual maturity.